 A person who is #madeofgreat need not be someone popular.
 I can talk about a lot of people who have inspired me and are quite popular among their kin, but I chose Subhash because it goes to show that the will of fire isn’t restricted to those who show it out.
 There are several heroes among us about whom we barely know, who do not go outward and show how they have successfully dealt with several situations in life that would leave any normal human heartbroken.

-I hope his will ignites that fire in you too.
-Let me know in the comments, if it did.
+I hope his will, will ignite that fire in you too.
+Let me know in the comments if it did.